MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/cm-prob-driver-service-key-invalid.md

 # Code 40 - CM_PROB_DRIVER_SERVICE_KEY_INVALID

-This function is reserved for system use.

-Information in the registry's service key for the driver is invalid.
+This Device Manager error message indicates that information in the registry's service key for the driver is invalid.

 ## Error Code